ernestkorir/my-portfolio/README.md

 ## Built With

-- Major languages: HTML and CSS
+- Major languages: HTML, CSS and JAVASCRIPT
 - Technologies used: Linter

 ## Getting Started